Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model Coupled with Non-hydrostatic Model: Super-Droplet Method: numerical implementation

-Figures~\ref{fig.golovin}b and 2c show the results of the case of so-called hydrodynamic kernel, which is a much realistic coalescence kernel.
-Hydrodynamic kernel is defined by \eqref{prob} and \eqref{col_eff}.
-The same coalescence efficiency $E(R_j, R_k)$ is adopted as described in See\ss elberg et al. (1996) and Bott (1998) .
-For small droplets the dataset of Davis (1972) and Jonas (1972) is used, and for large droplets the dataset of Hall (1980) is used.
-Because the analytic solution is not available for hydrodynamic kernel, we generated the reference solution numerically using Exponential Flux Method (EFM) developed by Bott (1998, 2000) .
+Figures~\ref{fig.golovin}b and 2c show the results for the case of the so-called hydrodynamic kernel, which is a much more realistic coalescence kernel, defined by \eqref{prob} and \eqref{col_eff}.
+The same coalescence efficiency $E(R_j, R_k)$ is adopted as described in \cite{Seeszelberg1996} and \cite{Bott1998}: For small droplets the dataset of \cite{Davis1972} and \cite{Jonas1972} is used, and for large droplets the dataset of \cite{Hall1980} is used.
+Because the analytic solution is not available for hydrodynamic kernel, we generated the reference solution numerically using the Exponential Flux Method (EFM) developed by \cite{Bott1998, Bott2000}.
 A logarithmically equidistant radius grid is used in EFM.
 We adopted 1000 bins ranging from 0.62~$\mu$m to 6.34~cm.
 The time step was set to 0.1~s.
 These parameter settings provide a sufficiently accurate numerical solution of the SCE~\eqref{eq.13}.
-In Fig.~\ref{fig.golovin}b, simulation settings are same as case (a) except the coalescence kernel.
-In Fig.~\ref{fig.golovin}c we changed the initial size distribution by reducing $R_0$ to one-third, i.e., $R_0=10.177\times10^{-6}~\mathrm{m}$, and increased the initial number density of real-droplets as $n_0=3^3\cdot2^{23}~\mathrm{m}^{-3}$.
-Consequently, the total amount of liquid water $1.0~\mathrm{g~m^{-3}}$ is unchanged from case (b). $\Delta t_c=0.1~\mathrm{s}$ and $\sigma_0=1.5$ for case (c).
+In Fig.~\ref{fig.golovin}b, simulation settings are the same as in case (a) except for the coalescence kernel.
+In Fig.~\ref{fig.golovin}c we changed the initial size distribution by reducing $R_0$ to one-third, i.e., $R_0=10.177\times10^{-6}~\mathrm{m}$, and increased the initial number density of droplets as $n_0=3^3\cdot2^{23}~\mathrm{m}^{-3}$.
+Consequently, the total amount of liquid water $1.0~\mathrm{g~m^{-3}}$ is unchanged from the case (b). $\Delta t_c=0.1~\mathrm{s}$ and $\sigma_0=1.5$ for the case (c).